rileyeaton-ubc/rileyeaton-ubc/README.md

 🎓 Currently persuing a **Master of Science** in Computer Science at _The University of British Columbia_

-- Working on novel applications of DICOM data pipelines for machine learning
+- Working on novel applications of DICOM data pipelines for digital radiography
-- Applications of machine learning in medical imaging
+- Applying machine learning techniques in medical imaging
 - Research and development in partnership with BC Cancer

 💲Interested in systems programming (C, C++, etc.)